neo4j-field/gsummit2024/README.md

 RETURN *;
 ```

-Now we use the Weakly Connected Components Algo in 'stream' mode to review OperationalPoints that are not well connected to the network:
+Now we use the [Weakly Connected Components](https://neo4j.com/docs/graph-data-science/current/algorithms/wcc/) algorithm in 'stream' mode to review `OperationalPoint`s that are _not_ well connected to the network:

 ```cypher
 CALL gds.wcc.stream('OperationalPoints') YIELD nodeId, componentId